 Selection Process and Criteria

-A selection committee, affiliated with Youth Leadership Anderson County Board of Directors, and the Anderson Chamber of Commerce, will review applications and select participants.
+A selection committee, affiliated with Youth Leadership Anderson County Advisory Board, and the Anderson Chamber of Commerce, will review applications and select participants.
 Participants will be selected through responses to the application questionnaire.
 The selected candidates will be notified (by mail) of acceptance into the program.

 - ***Participants will be charged a $70 fee to insure their commitment to the program.
 Scholarships granted by written request and signed by the parent to the Anderson County Chamber.
 All requests will be kept confidential.